Patch582/9-Realestate/README.md

 # 9-Realestate
-Using App for analysis of Real Estate data to learn Python
+Learning Python: Using Real Estate app to understand more about data aggregation and analysis

 TODO: detailed description